varmox/ygeonline/content/post/vclm-hpe-oneview.md

 ### Cannot sync software depots

-To verify that the online depot registration was successful, navigate to Menu > Lifecycle Manager > Settings > Administration > Patch Setup.
-The values in the Enabled and Connectivity Status columns should be Yes and Connected respectively.
+To verify that the online depot registration was successful, navigate to *Menu > Lifecycle Manager > Settings > Administration > Patch Setup*.
+The values in the Enabled and Connectivity Status columns should be *Yes* and *Connected* respectively.
 If the Connectivity Status is Not Connected, verify the proper settings for the vCenter proxy configuration and perform a manual sync of the updates.

 Also get the log file: